MicrosoftDocs/dynamics-365-project-operations/articles/actuals/create-confirm-correction-journals.md

 10. In the **Actual Associated View** list, you can see that the original time entries that have been reversed are still listed, as are the corresponding corrected time entries.

-For example, in the following graphic, there are two line items with a quantity of 8.00 that have debits listed in the Amount column.
-Additionally, there are two line items with a quantity of -8.00 that show credited amounts in the Amount column.
-These corrections bring the quantity to zero.

 ## Correct approved expense entries